audev/Microsim1/README.md

 • [balancing_flows4.R]: 'balancer file'.
 Can be used to fit the SP solution even more (that is, going from the 99% accuracy compared to ct3.csv, to 100%).

-• [getCandidates1.R]: sub for <balancing_flows4.R>.
+• [getCandidates1.R]: sub for balancing_flows4.R.
 Can be altered to enlarge the base of candidates (right now stop at semantic difference=2, for 3 variables).

-Documentation to be added progressively from now (30-Oct-2015) on.